0x4007/travel-stipend/docs/tech-context.md

 - **Runtime:** Deno (intended for Deno Deploy).
 A Bun/Node compatible version is used for local testing via `bun run start:proxy`.
 - **Authentication:** Uses GitHub App credentials (App ID, Installation ID, Private Key) read from environment variables to generate JWTs and obtain installation tokens for API calls.
 - **Workflow Trigger:** Calls the GitHub API `workflow_dispatch` endpoint.
 - **Result Callback:** Includes an endpoint (`/api/workflow-complete`) for the GitHub Action to POST results back, which are then relayed to the correct UI client via WebSocket.
-Requires a shared secret (`CALLBACK_SECRET`) for authentication.
+Requires a shared secret (`PROXY_CALLBACK_SECRET`) for authentication.

 ## Technical Constraints